Parung Panjang

-Parung Panjang is a town and an administrative district (Indonesian: kecamatan) in the Bogor Regency of West Java Province, Indonesia and thus part of Jakarta's metropolitan area.
+Parung Panjang is a town (classed as desa) and an administrative district (Indonesian: kecamatan) in the Bogor Regency of West Java Province, Indonesia (Parung Panjang District is not to be confused with Parung District in the same regency), and is thus part of Jakarta's metropolitan area.

-Parung Panjang District covers an area of 64.65 km^{2}, and had a population of 110,004 at the 2010 Census and 118,176 at the 2020 Census; the official estimate as at mid 2023 was 125,341 - comprising 63,670 males and 61,671 females.
-The administrative centre is at the town of Parung Panjang, and the district is sub-divided into eleven villages (desa), all sharing the postcode of 16360, as listed below with their areas and populations as at mid 2023.
+Parung Panjang District covers an area of 64.65 km^{2}, and had a population of 110,004 at the 2010 Census and 118,176 at the 2020 Census; the official estimate as at mid 2024 was 133,013 (comprising 68,467 males and 64,546 females).
+The administrative centre is at the town of Parung Panjang, and the district is sub-divided into eleven villages (desa), all sharing the postcode of 16360, as listed below with their areas and populations as at mid 2024.